rebelsky/sams-assorted-musings-reflections/four-months.md

 issues and things, I wrote about people.
 I think it's worth stepping back and reflecting on what I've learned in this month.

-I remain frustrated that I do not write well.
-By that, I mean that I don't feel that my writing sufficiently expresses the feelings and ideas that I have about people [n,n].
-I feel so lucky to be associated with the many people I write about, and I always find that the words I use are inadequate to describe these people.
+I remain frustrated that I do not write well, particularly in writing profiles.
+By that, I mean that I don't feel that my writing sufficiently expresses the feelings and ideas that I have [1].
+I feel so lucky to be associated with the many people I write about, and I find that the words I use are inadequate to describe these people.
 So I need to find ways to work on my writing.
-In particular, I think that means I need to write less.
-Not that I need to write fewer essays, but that I should write fewer words in each essay and think more carefully about the words I use [n].
+It may mean that I need to write less.
+Not that I need to write fewer essays, but that I should write fewer words in each essay and think more carefully about the words I use [2].
 But I'm not sure that will be satisfactory, because one of my concerns is also that I don't say enough.
 Maybe I should spend more time reading and focusing much more on the style of what I read.
 In any cases, that's certainly a subject for further exploration.

 I think my subjects appreciated the profiles.
 Even if I do not write eloquently, I do express my care for people, and it's nice to feel cared about.
 I've heard a lot of thanks from my subjects and from others.
-Here are a few [1].
+Here are a few [3].

 > These are such lovely things to see written about me by someone I respect so much, and whose work I think about all the time when trying to be an effective and compassionate teacher.

-> I appreciate your words more than I can express, and it’s humbling to see what you have written [n].
+> I appreciate your words more than I can express, and it’s humbling to see what you have written [4].

 > Wow!
 I sound interesting!

-> This makes me feel incredibly . . . loved [n].
+> This makes me feel incredibly . . . loved [5].
 Thank you.

 > That is an incredibly kind and gracious essay for you to write, and I really appreciate it.